 Our management has concluded that our internal control over financial reporting was effective as of December 31, 2018.
 See "Item 15.
 Controls and Procedures".
 However, if we fail to maintain effective internal control over financial reporting in the future, our management and our independent registered public accounting firm may not be able to conclude that we have effective internal control over financial reporting at a reasonable assurance level.
-Moreover, effective internal controls over financial reports and are important to help prevent fraud.
+Moreover, effective internal controls over financial reporting are necessary for us to produce reliable financial reports and are important to help prevent fraud.
 As a result, our failure to achieve and maintain effective internal controls over financial reporting could in turn result in the loss of investor confidence in the reliability of our financial statements and negatively impact the trading price of our ADSs.
 Furthermore, we have incurred and anticipate that we will continue to incur considerable costs, management time and other resources in an effort to continue to comply with Section 404 and other requirements of the Sarbanes-Oxley Act.